ldesgoui/tf2-comp-fixes/README.md

 - **Inhibit `extendfreeze`**

-  When enabled with `sm_inhibit_extendfreeze`, clients will not be able to use the `extendfreeze` command.
+  When enabled with `sm_inhibit_extendfreeze 1`, clients will not be able to use the `extendfreeze` command.
   This prevents some information leak, players can use this command after dying to spectate their killer in third person.